 IT management and your IT budget

-Technology tends to be quite expensive, but what many businesses fail to realise is that ongoing management costs can dwarf the purchase price of a piece of IT equipment.
+Technology can be quite expensive, but what many businesses fail to realise is that ongoing management costs can dwarf the purchase price of a piece of IT equipment.

-The emergence of subscription-based cloud services and software also means that the days of big, one-off purchases are fading.
-Companies increasingly pay monthly fees for the technology they use
+Subscription-based cloud services and software mean the days of big, one-off purchases are fading.
+Companies increasingly pay monthly fees for the technology they use.